 How Couples Can Use a Retirement Calculator

-You might want to start out and do a comprehensive and detailed retirement calculator on your own and then go through the results together.
+To get started, couples might want to use a comprehensive and detailed retirement calculator on their own and then go through the results together.
 The NewRetirement Retirement Planner is one of the only tools that saves your information for you so you can easily log in and look over the results together and then play with ways you can improve your plan.

 Think About These Concerns Before Using a Retirement Calculator for Couples